Annabelle Collins (Brookside): Marriage and family issues

 Writers devised a problematic marriage for Annabelle and Paul which made more significant in 1984.
 The story begins when Annabelle is hired as an election agent by her old friend Robin Tate (Richard Tate).
 Paul disapproves of their involvement because he suspects they are having an affair.
 Robin's wife Dorothy Tate (Mary Cunningham) also shares her concerns.
 Robin's election campaign is unsuccessful which Paul and Dorothy find amusing.
 This causes Annabelle and Robin to consider an affair but they are too apprehensive about being unfaithful to their partners.

 The Collinses struggled with the behaviour of their children and this played into various of Annabelle's screen time.
 When Lucy is arrested for creating a disturbance at a strike, Annabelle is mortified.
 Tibballs stated that "Annabelle cannot come to terms with the fact her daughter has been in trouble with the police."
 Annabelle decides that the only option is to send Lucy to live in France with the Dubois family.
 Another story given to the Collins family was the revelation that their son, Gordon is gay.
 Annabelle and Paul are shocked when a woman informs them that Gordon and her son have been having an affair.
 They are confused because they believed he was happy with his girlfriend Cathy Walker (Katy Newell) and blame themselves.
 Annabelle decides to send Gordon to stay with his sister in France.
 She and Paul believe that time away will could encourage him to change his sexuality.
 Writers gradually made the couple happier in their marriage and made them centric to their children's stories.
 Annabelle grows bored of Paul's constant reminiscing of industrial warfare and decides to start an at-home catering business.
 She employs Carol Thompson (Geraldine Griffiths) to help her business and clean their home.
 Paul is initially reluctant but accepts Carol into their home.
 When Lucy was reintroduced into the series played by Maggie Saunders, she becomes wayward and promiscuous.
 She then begins having sex with villainous Barry Grant (Paul Usher) which causes Annabelle and Paul to believe they have failed as parents.
 When Gordon returns from France, Carol discovers he is gay and refuses to clean for fear of contracting AIDS.
 Paul defends his son and Carol leaves.
 They then deal with their son's sexuality as he begins a romance with Christopher Duncan (Stifyn Parri).
 However, Gordon's persona was developed to become more troublesome.
-He and Christopher steal a car to escape a gang of men and accidentally run over and kill Annabelle's dog, Lucky.
+He and Christopher steal a car to escape a gang of men and accidentally run over and kill Paul’s rescue dog, Lucky.